Using DistCp to Copy HDFS Data Across Clusters

 hdfs://cluster1/foo/a hdfs://cluster1/foo/b

-Assume that the structure of a file at the source location is as follows:
+Assume that the structure of a file in the source path is as follows:

 hdfs://cluster1/source/first/1 hdfs://cluster1/source/first/2 hdfs://cluster1/source/second/10 hdfs://cluster1/source/second/20